Alafiade/Research-Papers-Read/CNN/LeNet5/overview_lenet.md

 So in backpropagation the model's final layer takes the loss of the model and the signal is propagated backward, so the gradient goes back to the layer of the network and through the activatin layer (sigmoid) and as said earlier if the values are too high or too low it produces a low gradient value which causes the model not to converge.
 To fix this the L-ReLU activation function was introduced  which is a modified version of the ReLU activation  function.

+## Leaky-RELU ##
+The paper presented the statistized Rectified Linenear Unit (L-ReLU) in the activation function optimization.
+L-Relu has basic properties that makes it necessary to  become an activation function:
+1. Non linearity:- L-Relu plays a good role of a non linear mapping in CNN because the L-Relu activation function keepws a positive input as it is but converts a negative input to a small number instead of 0 and learns from it.
+Sometimes complex patterns in the image such as textures and curves could be represented as these negative numbers so instead of converting them to 0 it converts them to small numbers like we said so we could learn complex patterns from  it.
+2. Differentiability:- This is the ability of the network to calculate its slope(gradient) and adjust its weights during training.
+If the L-Relu is not differentiable backpropagation cant happen.
+3. Monotonicity :- As the input increases the output increases, lets say we have a feature map [0.2 -2.0 0.4] the negative means those pattens might be missing and we know that L-Relu  converts our negative input to a small number p.s [0.2 -0.3 0.4] is being inputed into the L-Relu layer and its supposed to have an output right ? so we get something like [0.2 -0.2 0.4] which would be the output.
+So if you make comparisons -0.2 is bigger than -2.0 it is a small number but it still increased as it passed into the L-Relu.
+4. Infinite:- The L-Relu is inifinite becausr the output grows infinitely for large positive inputs making it good for deep networks.

+The paper also used a convolution kernel of 3x3.
+In additio it adopts a dropout technology of 0.7 which helps combats overfitiing.